jstz-dev/jstz/docs/cli.md

 ### Commands:

-- `deposit`: Transfer assets between an L1 sandbox address and an L2 sandbox address.
+- `deposit`: Deposits CTEZ from an existing Tezos L1 address to a jstz address.

 ### Usage: